Key networks & Aggregators

 The national Open Access website, www.openaccess.nl, provides information on open access publishing for various stakeholders.

-NARCIS is the gateway that provides access to over 252,000 of scholarly datasets (March 2020) from researchers at Dutch universities and research institutes.
+NARCIS is the gateway that provides access to 350,000 of scholarly datasets (January 2022) from researchers at Dutch universities and research institutes.
+NARCIS harvests 25 Dutch data repositories.
 DANS with the data archive EASY and 4TU.ResearchData provides durable storage and access to research data.
 These data sets are also made public by NARCIS.

 Storage of research data during the research